OpenBotsAI/OpenBots.Documentation/OpenBots Server/Cloud Design Documentation/Storage Component/StorageComponentDesignDocument.md

           - Input : Organization id
           - Output : Count of all drives' currently used storage
   - Files Controller:
-    - The FilesController will make an API request to the FileManager, which in turn will call the appropriate adapter if necessary.
-The StorageFileRepository and StorageFolderRepository will be used to retrieve all the files and/or folders from the Server and will return that information back to the view.
+    - The FilesController will make an API request to the FileManager, which in turn will call the appropriate adapter as necessary.
+The StorageFileRepository and StorageFolderRepository will be used to retrieve all the files and/or folders from the Cloud Server and will return that information back to the view.
 The user can view all files, folders, individual file or folder details, and add, edit (rename, move, or copy), or delete a file or folder.
 The user can also export a file.
     - Routes:
       - All files and folders in a drive: [HttpGet("api/v{apiVersion}/Storage/{organizationId}/Drives/{driveId}")]
         - Payloads